ArkTechMC/SongsOfPower/README.md

 - Protesphere **(Recommend AttributeFix)**: Enable a protect shield and reduce 80% damage.
 - Protepoint: Enable a fake shield.
 - Proteheal: Heal 10 times with 1 health each.
+- Protearmor: Add an armor, can reduce up to 20 damage(Configurable) in next damage.

 ### Supportium

 **HotKey: N**

-- Supporolift: Pull a entity you are looking at in 20 blocks.
+- Supporolift: Pull an entity you are looking at in 20 blocks.

 ## My other works